-To do this, hold down the Alt key and click in the area that you want to reflect across.
-Illustrator will then give you an option box and you can experiment with any other angle reflection, horizontal or vertical.
+To do this, hold down the Alt key and click in the place that you want to reflect across.
+Illustrator will then give you the reflect option box as show below and you can experiment with any other angle reflection, horizontal or vertical.
 If you switch on the Preview button you can see what you're going to get.
 When you're happy with what you want, click Copy (not OK).

 Having clicked coppy we now have 2 parts of our clock hand and we want to then join them together to make the single clock hand.
 Select the top 2 points using the Direct Selection Tool.
 If you were to go directly to Object > Path > Join it would give you a straight line between those 2 points.
 Obviously not what we want for a nice sharp clock hand.
 Instead, go to Object > Path > Average.
 This will move the 2 points so they are on top of each other.

 Once you've moved the 2 points on top of each others, you can then use Object > Path > Join.
 Repeat this on the bottom part of the clock hand as well, selecting the two bottom points and joining them as explained above.

 Again this should connect them together as shown below

 Remember to use the Direct Selection tool (white arrow) and not the Selection tool (black arrow) for both of these.